WCW/nWo Revenge: Reception

 WCW/nWo Revenge surpassed the success of its predecessor, World Tour.
-Within a month, it became the highest selling console game in North America.
+In its first month of release, it was the second best-selling home console game in the United States (behind Metal Gear Solid).
+According to the NPD Group, the game was the seventh best-selling video game of 1998 in the United States by unit sales.
 Like its predecessor, Revenge also won "Console Fighting Game of the Year" by the Academy of Interactive Arts & Sciences at the 2nd Annual Interactive Achievement Awards, marking the second consecutive year an AKI/THQ title achieved the honor.
 It would quickly reach Player's Choice status and become heavily responsible for THQ's profits in late 1998 and 1999, eventually selling 1.88 million copies in the US and ranking substantially among the best-selling N64 games.

 Next Generation rated it four stars out of five and commented that the full exhibitionist phenomenon of professional wrestling was better presented in Revenge than in other similar titles.

 Revenges main competition that year was WWF War Zone by Acclaim, based on WCW's rival promotion, the World Wrestling Federation (WWF).
 Due to War Zone being delayed into 1998 Bret Hart and "The British Bulldog" Davey Boy Smith make appearances in both titles (both men having departed from WWF in late 1997).

 The game achieved critical favor for its numerous improvements on World Tour.
 Matt Casamassina of IGN commented that Revenge is better than World Tour in terms of gameplay, graphics, wrestler roster, atmosphere, controls and the ability to play the game with four players.
-In IGN's 2008 "History of Wrestling Games" article, Rus McLaughlin also commended Revenge for its expanded roster, authentic venues, and "style to burn".
+In IGNs 2008 "History of Wrestling Games" article, Rus McLaughlin also commended Revenge for its expanded roster, authentic venues, and "style to burn".